 Standard accessories are those which are included in the price, not as optional extras, which would be “de serie” in Spanish.
 And colloqial British “bog-standard” is merely average, no frills.

-With so many different meanings, the best advice for translators is to try to avoid the word altogether and to choose a more specific term in each case.
+With so many different meanings, when translating ‘standard’, the best advice for translators is to first, do your research!
+Make sure you understand exactly what the text is referring to.
+In the case of technical terms, there will almost certainly be an appropriate equivalent — find it!
+To be safe, if possible it’s best to try to avoid the word altogether — and to choose a more specific term in each case.

 In a certain sense, technical documents are one of the easiest types to translate.
 They often contain very little text, all of which is functional and explanatory – a technical manual for example.
 In this case, the key thing is to translate what few words there are as closely as possible, leaving no room for ambiguity.